pclaridy/body-fat-predictive-analytics/README.md

   It performed most consistently across different train-test splits, indicating strong generalization.

 - **Linear models with variable selection outperformed more complex models.**
   Simpler techniques like stepwise and subset selection produced stronger results than regularized models or component-based approaches.
-This suggests that a small number of well-selected variables capture the predictive signal more effectively than global shrinkage or dimensionality reduction.
+This suggests that a small number of well-selected variables captured the predictive signal more effectively than global shrinkage or dimensionality reduction.

-- **Why did Ridge, LASSO, PLS, and PCR underperform?**
+- **Underperformance of Ridge, LASSO, PCR, and PLS**
-  In this dataset, multicollinearity was present but manageable, so the penalization in Ridge and LASSO may have unnecessarily shrunk important coefficients.
-Similarly, component-based methods like PLS and PCR reduced predictors into orthogonal combinations that may have diluted the original structure of the data.
-These methods can be powerful when there is noise or redundancy, but here they appeared to obscure meaningful relationships between individual measurements and body fat percentage.
+  While multicollinearity was present in the data, it did not significantly hinder traditional linear models.
+Regularization techniques such as Ridge and LASSO may have over-penalized some of the most informative coefficients, reducing their contribution to the prediction.
+Similarly, component-based methods like PLS and PCR transform the original features into new, uncorrelated components that can obscure important individual relationships.
+These techniques are often effective in high-dimensional or noisy settings, but in this case, they appeared to dilute key patterns in the data and limit interpretability without offering gains in accuracy.

 ---